mohammad-quanit/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

-After watching your live stream, below are the steps I've done to run BE environment locally & then containerize python application
+After watching your live stream, Ashish's & Chirag's Video, I've done all the challenges along with the stretched ones below.

 <br />